Travelling with GLP-1: Storage and TSA Tips

 Unopened pens (all GLP-1 drugs)

-• Do not store in the freezer door or near the freezer compartment - accidental freezing ruins the medication
+- Do not store near the freezer compartment, accidental freezing ruins the medication

-• Do not freeze - frozen GLP-1 pens cannot be used and should be discarded
+- Never freeze, frozen GLP-1 pens cannot be used and should be discarded

 In-use pens (after first injection)